-Starting from the left side, the first Panel shows the searchable logical schema and the list of entities that can be queried to generate the query.
-Entities and relationships are represented in a tree structure, with user-defined names.
-Fields can be dragged from here and dropped onto the editor area.
+Starting from the left side: The upper Panel shows the searchable logical schema and the list of entities that can be queried to generate the query.
+Entities are represented in a tree structure, with user-defined names.
+Field can be added in the query (right area) clicking on it.
+The lower Panel shows list of created subqueries in a tree structure where children are fields of subquery